Trikke76/Zabbix-Book/docs/configuration/zabbix-hosts.md

 ![Create a host](image/zabbix-add-hosts.png)

-We now get a popup where we need to fill in some information about our host.
+We now get a modal form where we need to fill in some information about our host.
+The fields marked with a <span style="color:red"> *red* </span> asterisk <span style="color:red"> "*" </span> are the fields that are mandatory.

 ![Create a host](image/zabbix-new-host.png)